NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 If the deadline for step 1 is *not* met, we jump directly to this step, skipping step 2.

-This is rest off the new CLI, without flakes.
+This is the rest off the new CLI, without flakes.
-Unlike the store-only Nix command which has yet to be implemented, this is easy to visual today by enabling the `nix-command` feature without the `flakes` feature.
+Unlike the store-only Nix command which has yet to be implemented, this is easy to visualize today by enabling the `nix-command` feature without the `flakes` feature.
 This is a chance to discuss topics like:

 - Is `--file` good, or should we be able to specify something like `file#attribute` to mix files and attributes?
 (Without using Flakes.)